-Business Organization & Management BUS153/BUS153DE - 3 credits
+Business Organization & Management BUS153DE - 3 credits

 This course is designed to introduce the student to current theories and practices related to business administration and entrepreneurship.
 Discussion will cover critical areas including fundamentals of business, ethics, business systems and structures, developing a small business, accounting and marketing, products and distribution and management functions.
-This course can be offered on ground or online.
+This course is offered online.